raspberrypilearning/sonic-pi-lessons/README.md

 Over the course of six lessons, students will learn:

-- What a Raspberry Pi is, what its main features are, and how to setup and use one
+- What a Raspberry Pi is, what its main features are, and how to set up and use one
-- How to write text based code to produce a music track
+- How to write text-based code to produce a music track
 - Computer Science concepts:
 	- Sequencing
 	- Debugging